dcyoung/dcyoung.github.io/_pages/about.md

 I'd love to connect.
 Please feel free to reach out on [LinkedIn](https://www.linkedin.com/in/david-young-09509210a) or via [email](mailto:david@questionablyartificial.com).

-For suggesting corrections to any blogpost, please open an issue [here](https://github.com/dcyoung/dcyoung.github.io/issues/new).
+For suggesting corrections to any blog post, please open an issue [here](https://github.com/dcyoung/dcyoung.github.io/issues/new).